 Imagine that you were removed from your home, now you are not allowed to see your wife, be around your kids or live in your own house.
 A restraining order has the power to destroy your life by taking away everything that matters and forcing you to stay away from your family.
-More often than not, these petitions are frivolous in nature and are brought due to some child custody dispute, visitation issues, spousal support.
+More often than not, these petitions are frivolous in nature and are brought due to some child custody dispute, visitation issues, vandalism spousal support.
 This is what drives the agenda of the criminal courts.
 This is because the burden of proof in a family law case is lower compared to the burden in the criminal courts.
 So if a judge makes an order against you in a criminal court it is likely that the judge in the family law court will follow the same order.
 Moreover when it comes to restraining orders, courts will often side with the victim in order to prevent further altercations.
-If you are notified that a restraining order is being filed against you, it is in your best interest to immediately hire an experienced criminal defense attorney.
+If you are notified that a restraining order is being filed against you, it is in your best interest to immediately hire an experienced criminal lawyer.
 At Monder Law Group we understand what is at stake with any type of restraining order and will fight zealously to protect your rights and prevent the judicial system from being abused by individuals who are only trying to harm you.

 Emergency Protective Order

 An emergency protective order that legally prohibits you from coming near or contacting the victim.

 An emergency protective order is issued immediately after the police arrive at your home by an on call judicial officer.